Cuatro-Programadores/my-price-scout/README.md

 This app allows you to add desired items from different online retailers to a watchlist and set your desired price.
 The app will notify you when the item price drops to the desired level via text notification.

+# NOTE
+App functionality is currently suspended, please contact the owners if you would like to use/test the app.

 ## Authors

 Marni Hager, Jae Loney, Pedro Perez, Sergii Otryshko